sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 * Report staging events

-When you start this channel, all files in the scope will be listed, including their locality and QoS.
+When you start this channel, all files in the scope will be listed, including their locality and staging status.
 This allows your event handler to take actions, like starting jobs to process the files that are online.
-When all files have been listed, the command will keep listening and reporting all locality and QoS changes.
+When all files have been listed, the command will keep listening and reporting all locality and staging changes.

 .. code-block:: bash